The John A. Hartford Foundation 2023 Business Innovation Award

 Each year the award recognizes one or more CBO—health care contracts or partnerships that are improving health outcomes and/or quality of life for older adults and/or persons with disabilities.
 Award recipients will have demonstrated the pursuit of bold, transformative initiatives designed to integrate health care and long-term services and supports and increase the sustainability of their organization.
 The award is sponsored by the Aging and Disability Business Institute, which is part of USAging.
 Learn more about past winners here.

-To nominate an entity for The John A. Hartford Foundation 2022 Business Innovation Award, please complete the nomination form in its entirety.
+To nominate an entity for The John A. Hartford Foundation 2023 Business Innovation Award, please complete the nomination form in its entirety.
 Incomplete forms will not be considered.
 If you have any questions, please email the Aging and Disability Business Institute at email@example.com.
-There is a PDF version of the form you can view to see the application in its entirety, but the nomination form must be completed online.

 Award winners will be chosen by a review committee consisting of representatives from the Aging and Disability Business Institute, foundations, health care entities and CBOs.
 The review committee will select one winner and up to two runners-up.

-Recipients will be announced and recognized at USAging’s Annual Conference and Tradeshow July 10-13 in Austin, TX.
+Recipients will be announced and recognized at USAging’s Annual Conference and Tradeshow July 16-19 in Salt Lake City.
 All recipients will receive a plaque and the first-place winner will receive a monetary award of up to $5,000.

 About the Aging and Disability Business Institute